egberts/egberts.github.io-src/content/articles/openssl-default-ciphers.md

 I'll document those so that every program in the system will use your preferred default settings (let me guess, just TLSv1.3 only, right?)

 You can change the global `openssl.cnf`.
 Just that it is not where (most of) you expected.
-Again, it is not in `/etc/ssl/openssl.cnf` (nor Redhat-family `/etc/pki/openssl.cnf`).  (hint: it is mentioned earlier).
+Again, it is not in `/etc/ssl/openssl.cnf` (nor RedHat-family `/etc/pki/openssl.cnf`).  (hint: it is mentioned earlier).

 To modify the default TLSv1.3 ciphersuites for OpenSSL itself, so every program in the system will use the ciphersuites you specified: